-As of 31 December 2013, NWB Bank had total assets of €73,006 million (€76,084 million as of 31 December 2012) and total equity of €1,256 million (€1,226 million as of 31 December 2012).
-For the full year ended 2013 NWB Bank had net profit of €34 million (€40 million as of 31 December 2012).
+As of 31 December 2014, NWB had total assets of 88,249 million (73,006 million as of 31 December 2013) and total equity of 4,303 million (4,256 million as of 31 December 2013).
+In 2014, NWB Bank had net profit of 49 million (34 million in 2013).

 NWB Bank was incorporated as a public limited liability company (naamloze vennootschap) under the laws of the Netherlands on 5 May 1954.
-Its legal name is Nederlandse Waterschapsbank N.V and its trade name is NWB Bank.
+Its legal name is Nederlandse Waterschapsbank N.V. and its trade name is NWB Bank.
+The duration of NWB Bank is unlimited.
 It is registered in the trade register of the Chamber of Commerce (Kamer van Koophandel) for Den Haag under No. 27049562.
 NWB Bank's ownership is restricted to the State of the Netherlands and other public entities.
 81% of NWB Bank's shares are held by 23 water boards (waterschappen), the Dutch State's shareholding is 17% and 9 Dutch provinces hold the remaining 2%.
 NWB Bank is established in The Hague and has no branches.

 NWB Bank's registered office is at Rooseveltplantsoen 3, 2517 KR The Hague, the Netherlands.
 Its telephone number is +31 70 4166266.
-NWB Bank is authorized by De Nederlandsche Bank N.V. ('DNB') to pursue the business of a credit institution (kredietinstelling) in the Netherlands and is consequently supervised by DNB.
-As NWB Bank is considered a 'significant credit institution' under the SSM, it will be subject to direct supervision from the ECB as of November 2014.
-In addition, for purposes of market conduct supervision, NWB Bank is also supervised by the Netherlands Authority for the Financial Markets (Stichting Autoriteit Financiële Markten, the 'AFM').
-See 'Nederlandse Waterschapsbank N.V. - Supervision and Regulation'.
+NWB Bank is authorized by DNB to pursue the business of a credit institution (kredietinstelling) in the Netherlands and is consequently supervised by DNB.
+As NWB Bank is considered a 'significant credit institution' under the SSM, it became subject to direct supervision from the ECB as of November 2014.
+In addition, for purposes of market conduct supervision, NWB Bank is supervised by the AFM.
+See 'Nederlandse Waterschapsbank N.V. - Supervision and Regulation' below.